noveb/dev-challenge-1/README.md

-# scalara
+# Dev Challenge 1

-Solution for the Scalara dev challange
+Solution for a dev challange.
+Task was to create a file service with upload, download and search functionality.

 ---
 ## Prerequisites for development